Russian literature: Medieval and early modern era

-Scholars typically use the term Old Russian literature, in addition to the terms medieval Russian literature and early modern Russian literature, or pre-Petrian literature, to refer to Russian literature until the reforms of Peter the Great, tying literary development to historical periodization.
+Scholars typically use the term Old Russian literature, in addition to the terms medieval Russian literature and early modern Russian literature, or pre-Petrian literature, to refer to Russian written literature until the reforms of Peter the Great, tying literary development to historical periodization.
 The term is generally used to refer to all forms of literary activity in what is often called Old Russia from the 11th to 17th centuries.